 This course introduces students to internetworking utilizing software and hardware developed by Cisco Systems Inc. Through a combination of lectures and hands-on labs, students will learn about a variety of topics related to networked computing: network architecture, network protocols, IP addressing and subnetting, and the Cisco Router User Interface are among the areas to be discussed.
 Additional topics to be covered include Virtual LANs, WAN protocols, and managing a Cisco internetwork.
 Prerequisite: CTS 1000.
-Lecture hours: 40.
-Lab hours: 40.
+Lecture hours: 040.
+Lab hours: 040.
+Other hours 000.